 First of all, look at as many universities as possible that are offering the course you are interested in.
 Read through the content of each one carefully - does it cover all aspects you are keen to learn more about?
 How many modules do you get to choose (if any)?
 How will you be taught?
 Are the entry requirements suitable?
 Does it include a work experience placement (if you want one)?

 Once you’ve found a bunch of courses you think meet your requirements and you will enjoy studying (try to find at least 5 or 6), it’s time to look more closely at the universities themselves, and what else they can offer you apart from a great degree programme.

 Again, even if you’ve already chosen your preferred universities, it’s best to take another look at what else is out there, in case some (or none) of your original choices have your course available in Clearing.

 When putting together a list of potential universities, there are many factors to consider when deciding which ones are the best for you.

-Will you be well-supported during your studies?
-Check that all your choices offer services such as counselling, careers advice, union society, personal tutors, medical centre, faith support and anything else you feel you may require assistance with.
+- how well-supported you will be during your studies - check that all your choices offer services such as counselling, careers advice, union society, personal tutors, medical centre, faith support and anything else you feel you may require assistance with.

-Your university experience isn’t just about studying though - it should be balanced with a good dose of socialising.
-What clubs and teams can you join?
-Are there lots of sports and cultural activities you can take part in?
-This is especially important if you have a particular interest or hobby.
+- Sports and cultural activities you can take part in - this is especially important if you have a particular interest or hobby.